-Most people who self harm have been through bad experiences in their lives like bullying, abuse or bad family relationships.
-They may feel bad about themselves, and as pressure builds up, self-harm can feel like the only way of dealing with it.
-Sometimes a physical pain provides a relief to the feelings in their head.
+Most people who self-harm have been through bad experiences in life like bullying, abuse or bad family relationships.
+It leaves people feeling bad about themselves, and as pressure builds up, self-harm can feel like the only way of dealing with it.
+Sometimes a physical pain provides relief to emotional feelings.

-They may want to punish themselves because they feel guilty or worthless.
-Or they may feel the cutting acts like a pressure valve, allowing them to relax.
+Some people may want to punish themselves because they feel guilty or worthless.
+Or that the harming acts like a pressure valve, allowing them to relax.

 Self-harmers usually want to stop, but don't know how else to cope.
-They may not know how to express emotions, or perhaps they believe that they're bad and deserve to be punished.
+They may not know how to express emotions, or perhaps there is a belief that they're bad and deserve to be punished.